• Why Proposals Matter More Than Portfolios

 • The Core Sections Every Proposal Needs

 A freelance proposal is more than a price quote.
 It is the document that turns interest into a signed contract.
+The SBA recommends professional proposals as a key step in winning business.
 The best proposals show that you understand the client’s problem, can deliver a defined outcome, and are easy to work with.

 Key Takeaways